HRITIKAKOLKAR/ai/README.md

-### All AI related Projects Including implementation of Research Paper mostly on unstructured Data.
+### All AI related Projects including implementation of Research Paper mostly on unstructured Data.